obihughes/omega-planner/docs/components.md

 - Guards conditional renders that depend on localStorage data with `isClient` flag

 ### Date Logic Fix (Projects Today/Tasks)
-**Issue**: Tasks scheduled for today were incorrectly showing as "Overdue" instead of "Today".
+**Issue**: Tasks scheduled for today were incorrectly showing as "Overdue" instead of "Today"; overdue items hid the actual due date.

 **Root Cause**: Date comparison logic in `formatDueDate` functions was comparing exact timestamps instead of calendar dates.
 Tasks due "today" but created earlier in the day would show as overdue because the current time had passed the task's creation timestamp.